TwilioDevEd/airtng-csharp-dotnet-core/README.md

     dotnet build
     ```

-1. Create the local DB
+1. Create the local DB.
+This also should be executed in `AirTNG.Web` directory.

     ```
     dotnet ef database update